Reginald Courtenay Welch

-Reginald Courtenay Welch (17 October 1851 – 4 June 1939) (sometimes Reginald de Courtenay Welch) was a key player in the early years of association football.
+Reginald Courtenay Welch (17 October 1851 – 4 June 1939) was an English footballer, a key figure in the early years of the sport.
 He played for the Wanderers in the FA Cup Finals of 1872 and 1873, and also played for England in the first ever international match.
 During his career he appeared both in goal and as a defender.

 Biography

 Welch was born in Kensington, London on 17 October 1851 and attended Harrow School.
 He was the son of John Welch, a barrister of the Inner Temple.
 Following his career in football, Welch was an Army tutor between 1883 and 1895, going on to become principal of the Army College at Farnham, Surrey in 1895.
 He died at the College on 4 June 1939, aged 87, after more than 44 years as its principal.
 His funeral was held at St John's Church in nearby Hale and he was interred at the Green Lane Cemetery in Farnham.